Rod Blagojevich: Appeal

 Blagojevich appealed his conviction, claiming judicial bias and a tainted jury pool.
 He has also long contended that there was critical evidence the jury never heard, including witness testimony and recorded phone calls that Judge Zagel did not allow to be played during the trial.
 They have also argued that Blagojevich's own testimony was restricted by Judge Zagel's rulings.

 In July 2013, Blagojevich filed an appeal with the United States Court of Appeals for the Seventh Circuit in Chicago challenging the corruption conviction and the length of his prison term.
 A three-judge panel of the Seventh Circuit heard arguments in the case in December 2013.
 In July 2015, the court unanimously vacated five of the corruption convictions, including his convictions for attempting to sell Barack Obama's vacant U.S. Senate seat after he was elected president, but affirmed the rest.
 The court's decision remanded to the district court.
 The Seventh Circuit denied Blagojevich's request for rehearing en banc, and in March 2016, the Supreme Court of the United States denied Blagojevich's petition for a writ of certiorari.

 In August 2016, a resentencing hearing was held in the district court.
 Judge Zagel re-imposed the same 14-year sentence he had imposed in 2011.
 Zagel acknowledged the suffering of Blagojevich's family and Blagojevich's good conduct in prison, but found that Blagojevich's corrupt conduct still warranted a 14-year sentence.
 Blagojevich's attorneys appealed to the 7th Circuit, but failed; then filed another appeal with the U.S. Supreme Court on November 3, 2017.
-Meanwhile, unrepentant, Blagojevich continued to fight his conviction and sentence in the media.
+Meanwhile, Blagojevich continued to fight his conviction and sentence in the media.
 His wife Patti joined him in attracting press attention to his cause and criticism of the federal judiciary.
 On April 16, 2018, the U.S. Supreme Court refused to hear an appeal, the second time in two years.